top of page

 5. Are dual-chamber pacemakers better than single-chamber pacemakers?

-Dual-chamber pacemakers help to promote the synchrony between the top chamber atrium and the lower chamber ventricle of the heart.
+Dual-chamber pacemakers help to promote the synchrony or relationship between the top chamber atrium and the lower chamber ventricle of the heart.
 In younger and more active individuals dual-chamber pacemakers are most often preferred.
 Single chamber pacemakers are used in patients who have uncorrectable abnormal rhythms like atrial fibrillation in their top chamber.

-6. Would it hurt me when I undergo the procedure of having a pacemaker implanted?
+7. Would it hurt me when I undergo the procedure of having a pacemaker implanted?

 No, it will not hurt you as the procedure will be done under local anesthesia It will only hurt as much as a mosquito bite, the moment when the local anesthesia injection is given.
 After that injection is given, the medicine will act, and you will not have any pain.

-7. How long will the procedure take?
+8. How long will the procedure take?

 The procedure will take around 2 to 4 hours which includes a great deal of time that is devoted to doing it in a sterile fashion so as to minimize the risk of infection.

-8. Who will do my procedure?
+9. Who will do my procedure?

-9. Will I be awake during the procedure?
+10. Will I be awake during the procedure?

 You will be awake for the procedure and can have a chat with your doctor as he does it.
 However, you may feel sleepy due to the medicines given and you are welcome to take a nap if you feel inclined to doing so.
 We will wake you up after it is over.

-10. Can we resume normal day-to-day activities after pacemaker implantation?
+11. Can we resume normal day-to-day activities after pacemaker implantation?

-11. Can we sleep on the left side/implanted side?
+12. Can we sleep on the left side/implanted side?

 Yes, you can sleep on the same side after pacemaker implantation.
 However, initially, you may avoid doing so because of the pain.

-12. Can we take bath/pour water over the implanted side?
+13. Can we take bath/pour water over the implanted side?

 Yes, you should take a bath using soap and water over the implanted side after 48 hours.
 Dry the area immediately after bath by wiping gently over the operated area.

-13. Is there a need for removal of sutures after a week?
+14. Is there a need for removal of sutures after a week?

 No, there is no need for removal of sutures.
 The material used is self-absorbed.

-14. Is there any diet restriction after pacemaker implantation?
+15. Is there any diet restriction after pacemaker implantation?

 No, there is no specific dietary restriction after pacemaker implantation.
 However, you may have restrictions based on other comorbidities like diabetes or hypertension (Eg: Diabetic Diet for Diabetic patients, Low fat Low Cholesterol Diet for Dyslipidemia patients, Salt restricted diet for Hypertensive patients).

-15. Can we use mobile phones after pacemaker implantation?
+16. Can we use mobile phones after pacemaker implantation?

 Yes, mobile phones can be used but they should not be kept over the implanted site (Shirt Pocket).

-17. Can we travel by Air/Train after pacemaker implantation?
+18. Can we travel by Air/Train after pacemaker implantation?

 Yes, you can travel back by Air/Train after the procedure.
 It may be wise to carry the International Pacemaker Identification Card which may be produced while you go through the security metal detectors; so that they know that you are not carrying a weapon on your person.
 In the rare event that you had suffered a pneumothorax as a complication of the implantation procedure then you will not be fit for air travel for about 2 months.
 Since we use an extrathoracic axillary approach to implant our pacemaker leads the potential for a pneumothorax virtually doesn’t exist.

-18. Can we pass through the Metal Detector/Body scanner?
+19. Can we pass through the Metal Detector/Body scanner?

 Yes, you can pass through a Metal detector/Body scanner.
 It will not harm your device.
 It is good to carry the International Pacemaker Identification Card to convince the security officials that you are not carrying a weapon on you.

-19. Is the pacemaker function affected during lightning or thunder?
+20. Is the pacemaker function affected during lightning or thunder?

 No, it does not cause any damage to the device unless the lightning strikes you.
 The odds of lightning striking an individual with a pacemaker is equal to that of one without a pacemaker.

-20. Is there any equipment I must avoid or be wary of after pacemaker implantation?
+21. Is there any equipment I must avoid or be wary of after pacemaker implantation?

 Pacemaker function can be affected by powerful magnetic or electro-magnetic fields such as found to occur with MRI, Surgical Diathermy, Trans-cutaneous nerve-stimulation (TENS), arc-welding equipment.
 Hence these equipment are best avoided.
 If you have an MRI compatible device then you may undergo an MRI if required after turning the MRI mode on.

-21. How long does the battery last?
+22. How long does the battery last?
 Does it need to be changed?

 The pacemaker battery life is usually between 8 to 12 years.
 However, the battery life varies depending on individual use.
 It gets over early if it is used a lot due to the individual's heart needing more current from the battery to keep it going.

-22. What are the possible complications?
+23. What are the possible complications?

-23. When can I resume driving?
+24. When can I resume driving?

 We usually recommend driving 6 weeks after the pacemaker implantation.
 This gives enough time for the leads to be properly fixed in the heart so they don't get dislodged with your physical activity.

-24. Can my doctors monitor my heart rhythm through the pacemaker and check my pacemaker from far away?
+25. Can my doctors monitor my heart rhythm through the pacemaker and check my pacemaker from far away?

 Yes, it is possible to monitor your heart rhythm through a remote monitoring device.
 This device is the size of a mobile phone and it can continuously transmit your heart rhythm to the hospital where it can be monitored.
+This remote transmitting device needs to be purchased separately and costs approximately Rs.
+50,000 to Rs.85,000 depending on the company.

-25. When should I come for my next check-up after the pacemaker's implanted?
+31. When should I come for my next check-up after the pacemaker's implanted?

 You ideally need to come 6 weeks to 3 months after your procedure, for us to make sure that the device is properly fixed and functioning to our satisfaction.

-26. How frequently do I need to have my pacemaker checked?
+32. How frequently do I need to have my pacemaker checked?

 You need to have a yearly checkup after the pacemaker is implanted.
 Towards the end of the battery's life, it is possible that your doctor will call you for more frequent monitoring so that the battery is changed at the right time.